nomisto/webgl_tetris_lab01/README.md

 This program requires a webserver to run, because of the image restrictions.
 (Tested with xampp - Apache webserver)

+The size of one unit can be set within the html.
+Please enter a valid input, the program rejects negative inputs or input equal null.

 The texture image is quite big (~ 9mb).
 I hope this doesn't count as inefficient and slow.
 The picture could be made smaller, but as I run it locally the download-time is negligible.